wasabipesto/beehive/src/wedding/index.md

 We originally estimated 120 guests for the purposes of venue selection.
 There seems to be a cutoff for a lot of venues around 100 guests and we wanted to keep our venue options open to avoid feeling restricted when inviting people.

 When we actually put together an invitation list in early 2023, the number of people we interacted with regularly had dropped.
-We ended up inviting only 90 people, several of which we knew would not be able to attend.
+We ended up inviting only 90 people, several of whom we knew would not be able to attend.

 ```js
 const invites = [